nataliamarquez51/ICR2023-Sunscreen-Project/README.md

 in the terminal.
 For example, to run and save 25ZOvsCommercialPlot.py as a png, enter python3 25ZOvsCommercialPlot.py
 This will save the corresponding plot to your computer: 25ZOvsCommercialPlot.png

+## The Presentations and Paper
+Both the presentations and paper are .tex files.
+3 style files are needed for the main presentation: beamercolorthemeshark.sty, beamerinnerthemechamgered.sty, and beamerouterthemewuerzburg.sty.